joehillen/sysz/README.md

 Usage: sysz [OPTS...]
 [CMD] [-- ARGS...]

-sudo is invoked automatically, if necessary.
+sudo is invoked automatically when controlling a system unit.
+If sudo is not necessary to control systemd units on your machine, it can be omitted via the '--no-sudo' flag.

 If only one unit is chosen, available commands will be presented based on the state of the unit (e.g. "start" only shows if unit is "active").